History

 Doris Šarić-Kukuljica

-Luka Šulić and Aljoša Jurinić
+Luka Šulić i Aljoša Jurinić

 Milka Podrug Kokotović